GoogleChrome/developer.chrome.com/site/en/blog/renderingng-data-structures/index.md

 Ideally, layout should only do work proportional to what actually changed on-screen.
 We can achieve this by reusing as many parts of the previous tree as possible.
 This means (typically) we only need to rebuild the spine of the tree.
-We'll explore how we do this in a future post.

 In the future, this immutable design will allow us to do interesting things like passing the immutable fragment tree across thread boundaries if needed